gabfr/nyc-taxi-challenge/README.md

 Next steps for this project:

+ - [ ] Refactor the `aws` python scripts that manage the infrastructure creation to be tasks within a DAG that auto spin up, run all the ETL process and then spin down the infrastructure
  - [ ] Improve the graphics visualization (fix buggy graphics that cut words in half on the legend)
  - [ ] Improve the maps loading times and its centralization towards the plotted points
  - [ ] Create a rich web visualization using the generated graphics